Drachenkeks/Minecraft-Void-World-Pack/README.md

 Currently working on:
 - IE excavator and ore veins issues
-- remodeling/-texturing pipes and blocks in a "Create" style
+- [on hold] remodeling/-texturing pipes and blocks
 - skyblock world generation
 - weather and mob spawning issues do to "the_void" biome